 - A mitre box to hold skirting or beading place.

 - A handsaw to cut your skirting or beading.

 - A hammer and nails or wood adhesive, for your skirting or beading.

 If you think you’re a little short on the tools you need, check out our flooring accessories for everything you need to install your floor.

-Laying laminate is easy, even for those with limited DIY skills.
-Take a look at our guide on how to lay a laminate floor:
+Laying laminate flooring is easy, even for those with limited DIY skills.
+Take a look at our guide on how to fit laminate flooring: